 Sugar and cinnamon covered pie crust chips, served with a bright and fresh fruit salsa is the best summer dessert, dip, or snack ever!
-This recipe is so easy to make and always a crowd pleaser.
+This Fruit Salsa with Pie Crust Chips is so easy to make and always a crowd pleaser.

-Anyone who knows me, reads the blog, follows me on Twitter, is a friend on FaceBook, and quite frankly, meets me in a bookstore, grocery store, or even on the street…knows I love pie.
+Anyone who knows me, reads the blog, follows me on social media, meets me in a bookstore, grocery store, or even on the street…knows I love pie.
 It doesn’t matter what kind, what the season, with or without ice cream, in a bowl, on a plate, in a house, with a mouse…I love pie.
 It trumps everything.

 This is such a great summertime dip to serve if you’re having a get-together, or just an afternoon snack if you’re hanging out by the pool or heading to the park.
 So bright, fresh, delicious, and fun!